AI & Technology

 Accuracy Has Jumped Dramatically

 Modern smart autocomplete systems now hit 52–58% accuracy for next-sentence prediction — up from 30–40% in 2024.
-That's a pretty big jump.
-It happened because keyboard AI moved from n-gram statistical models (basically frequency tables) to transformer-based language models (which actually understand meaning).
-The suggestions are right more often than they're wrong now, which is exactly the threshold where you start trusting them enough to accept consistently.
+That's a real leap.
+It happened because keyboard AI dropped the old n-gram frequency tables and switched to transformer-based language models, which actually understand meaning.
+And here's the thing: once accuracy clears ~50%, the experience totally changes.
+You stop ignoring suggestions and start scanning for ones to accept.

 Who Benefits Most